tsedio/tsed/readme.md

 export class CalendarCtrl {
     /**
      * Example of classic call.
 Use `@Get` for routing a request to your method.
-     * In this case, this route "/calendars/:id" are mounted on the "rest/" path.
+     * In this case, this route "/calendars/:id" is mounted on the "rest/" path.
      *
      * By default, the response is sent with status 200 and is serialized in JSON.
      *